source-data/soda-data/README.md

 docker-compose up -d

 # Wait about 30 seconds until neo4j is up and running

-# Install the package in the docker container:
-docker-compose exec -T nlp pip install .
 ```

 > Make sure to configure <YOUR_PASS> in the .env file of the .repository